Thunder vs. Warriors Player Props Betting Odds

 |15.5 (Over: -106)

-- He averages 0.5 fewer rebounds than his prop bet Thursday of 7.5.
+- He collects 7.0 rebounds per game, 0.5 less than his prop bet on Saturday.

 Get tickets for any NBA game this season at Ticketmaster!